About me

 Bachelor of Science (BS) with High Honors, Psychology, University of Maryland

-Advanced Specialty Training
+Advanced Training

 Postdoctoral Clinical Fellowship, Addiction Treatment Center, VA Puget Sound Health Care System - Seattle